DiNoScore/OMR-MeasureRecognition/README.md

 - 400: You didn't upload an image
 - 413: You uploaded too many or too large images (Max 50 images per request, 8 MiB per image, 2048×2048 pixels)
 - 500: Python exception 🤡
+- 504: Service down

+## Nix overview

+- `models.nix`: Fetches the pre-trained models into the Nix store.
+- `overlay.nix`: A `nixpkgs` overlay that when applied will add all custom-packaged dependencies to the package set.
+- `shell.nix`: Contains all runtime + dev dependencies to give you a working development environment.
+Imports `overlay.nix`.
+- `server_app.nix`: Some ugly packaging of the inference server as a Python module.
+You only need this if you are starting the service in
+  NixOS, see `server.nix`.
+- `server.nix`: A prototype NixOS module that'll start a systemd service for the server.
+For it to work, you need to apply the overlay into your system.

 # About this repo
 ## This repo has a live app running [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/marckletz/omr-measurerecognition/Python/streamlit_app.py)